hashicorp/nomad/website/source/guides/securing-nomad.html.md

 At this point a rolling restart of the cluster will enable TLS everywhere.
 However, once servers are restarted clients will be unable to heartbeat.
-This means any client unable to restart with TLS enabled before their heartbeat TTTL expires will have their allocations marked as lost and rescheduled.
+This means any client unable to restart with TLS enabled before their heartbeat TTL expires will have their allocations marked as lost and rescheduled.

 While the default heartbeat settings may be sufficient for concurrently